mathworks-robotics/deep-learning-for-object-detection-yolov2/codeFiles/Readme.md

 ##### Pre-Requisites:
 1. Add appropriate folders and files in this repository to the path, run `addFilesToPath.m` to do this
-2. Dowload the data set from this shared google drive : https://drive.google.com/open?id=1bhohhPoZy03ffbM_rl8ZUPSvJ5py8rM-
+2. Download the data set from this shared google drive : https://drive.google.com/open?id=1bhohhPoZy03ffbM_rl8ZUPSvJ5py8rM-

 ##### About
 This code file is discussed in the video - Data Pre-Processing for Deep Leanring